Please create a free account below, or login by clicking here.

 The German Pinscher, also known as Deutsche pinscher or Standard Pinscher, is a type of pinscher that originated from Germany.
 It is a most sought- after dog due to its beauty, elegant appearance, intelligence, versatility, and temperament.
 They are one of the smaller breeds in the working-dog group.
 The German Pinscher is an excellent guard dog.
-Discover more about our German Pinscher puppies for sale below!
+Petland is honored to offer first-class German Pinscher puppies and our caring team of puppy specialists will help answer any questions you may have.

 The German Pinscher originated in southern Germany and was first entered into German records as a smooth coated Pinscher in 1885.
 The Pinscher was one of the foundation breeds in the origins of the Doberman Pinscher and the Miniature Pinscher.
 The Smooth-Haired Pinscher and the Wire-Haired Pinscher were originally one breed with two coat varieties.
 The breeds were officially divided in the early 1900’s with the wire hair pinscher being renamed the “Schnauzer” and the smooth haired variety remained the “Pinscher”.
 These medium-sized dogs were initially bred from early European herding dog breeds.